 Product manuals are in place for all loans and deposit products that actually or potentially expose the Bank to all types of risks that may result in financial or reputational losses.
-They define the product and the risks associated with the product plus the corresponding risk-mitigating controls.
-They embody the business plans and define the business parameters within which the product or activity is to be performed.
+These define the product and the risks associated with the product plus the corresponding risk-mitigating controls.
+Such manuals embody the business plans and define the business parameters within which the product or activity is to be performed.

-The system of checks around extension of credit includes approval by at least two credit approvers through the Credit Committee (CreCom), Executive Committee (ExCom) or BOD.
+The system of checks on extension of credit includes approval by at least two credit approvers who are members of the Credit Committee (CreCom), Executive Committee (ExCom) or BOD.
 The ROC reviews the business strategies and ensures that revenue-generating activities are consistent with the risk tolerance and standards of the Bank.
 The Internal Audit Group conducts regular audit across all functional units.
 The BOD, through the ExCom, CreCom and ROC, ensure that sound credit policies and practices are followed through all the business segments.